Cat meat: Australia

 Indigenous Australians in the area of Alice Springs roast feral cats on an open fire.
 They have also developed recipes for cat stew.
 Some other inhabitants of the area have also taken up this custom, justified on the grounds that felines are "a serious threat to Australia's native fauna".
-Scientists warned that eating wild cats could expose humans to harmful bacteria and toxins.

-Americas
+South and North America

 Argentina

-In two 1996 TV reports from different networks, Telefe Noticias and Todo Noticias, some citizens in a shanty town in Rosario, Santa Fe, Argentina, stated that, during an economic crisis, they had to feed the neighborhood children with cat's meat, and commenting, "It's not denigrating to eat cat, it keeps a child's stomach full".
+In two 1996 TV reports from different networks, Telefe Noticias and Todo Noticias, some citizens in a shanty town in Rosario, Santa Fe, Argentina, stated that, during an economic crisis, they had to feed the neighborhood children with cat meat, and commented, "It's not denigrating to eat cat, it keeps a child's stomach full".

-Although, the validity of these reports has been questioned in a book by journalists Gabriel Russo and Edgardo Miller these authors didn't produce any evidence nor taped confession of someone stating that was responsible for the forgery.
-Moreover it's been reported that the then Mayor of Rosario was the source of the rumor that the TV networks enacted a play just to discredit the city's municipal government.
-In 2013 Josefa Villalba a former municipal council member in 1996 stated that previously to the TV reports she denounced to the local municipal government the fact that children were being fed with cats but the municipal government heads tried to silence her.
-Contemporary reporting by the journalist Ricardo Luque of La Nación, a newspaper of record of Argentina, reproduced a quote from an inhabitant of the shanty town "When the kids come to ask for something to eat, there's no point in giving them anything, so we go out and hunt cats, anything to fed them".
+Although the validity of these reports has been questioned in a book by journalists Gabriel Russo and Edgardo Miller, these authors didn't produce any evidence nor taped confession of someone stating that was responsible for the forgery.
+Moreover, it's been reported that the then-mayor of Rosario was the source of the rumor that the TV networks fabricated the story just to discredit the city's municipal government.
+In 2013, Josefa Villalba, a former municipal council member in 1996, stated that prior to the TV reports, she reported to the local municipal government the fact that children were being fed with cats, but the municipal government heads tried to silence her.
+Contemporary reporting by the journalist Ricardo Luque of La Nación, a newspaper of record of Argentina, reproduced a quote from an inhabitant of the shanty town, "When the kids come to ask for something to eat, there's no point in giving them anything, so we go out and hunt cats, anything to feed them".